-If you’re a first-time tenant, it can be difficult to decide how much you can spend on monthly rent or estimate its cost.
-Taking that into consideration, here’s some ways to make this decision easier.
+It can be challenging to decide how much you can spend on monthly rent or estimate its cost if you’re a first-time tenant.
+Considering that, here are some ways to make this decision easier

-If you wanna decide how much to spend on rent, you have to first know what is your income.
-Knowing this makes it easier for you when you start thinking about your monthly rent.
+If you want to decide how much to spend on rent, you have first to know your income.
+Knowing this makes it easier for you to think about your monthly rent.

 The easiest way to begin is to pick a fixed percentage of your income.
 This means that a certain amount of your income will be spent on rent.

 But if you’re a student who has taken out student loans, take the loans into account before you start spending.

 It’s also highly recommended that you look up the average rental value for the properties around the area you want to rent before starting to budget.

 For instance, you want to give up 30% of your income to rent, and your earnings are RM3000.
 Therefore, you can spend RM900 on rent.
 So now you know that you have RM900 to pay, but an area you’re considering is more expensive than you thought.
 Maybe it’s more convenient or accessible, but you’re unsure what you can do.

 Here are some ideas on what you can do.

 - get a roommate

 - consider the utility costs